coq/coq/doc/sphinx/language/gallina-specification-language.rst

    object of type :g:`(EqSt s1 s2)`.
 We will see how to introduce infinite objects in Section :ref:`cofixpoint`.

+.. cmdv:: Assumed Positive CoInductive @ident : {? @sort } := {? | } @ident : @type {* | @ident : @type }
+   :name: Assumed Positive CoInductive

+   The positivity condition checking can be disabled using :cmd:`Assumed Positive CoInductive`.
+Warning: this can break the consistency of the system, use at your own risk.
+Unchecked coinductive types are printed by :cmd:`Print Assumptions`.

 Definition of recursive functions
 ---------------------------------